MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-local-development-dev-accounts.md

 For an app to authenticate to Azure during local development using the developer's Azure credentials, the developer must be signed-in to Azure from the VS Code Azure Tools extension, the Azure CLI, or Azure PowerShell.
 The Azure SDK for Python is able to detect that the developer is signed-in from one of these tools and then obtain the necessary credentials from the credentials cache to authenticate the app to Azure as the signed-in user.

-This approach is easiest to set up.
+This approach is easiest to set up for a development team since it takes advantage of the developers' existing Azure accounts.
 However, a developer's account will likely have more permissions than required by the application, therefore exceeding the permissions the app will run with in production.
+As an alternative, you can [create application service principals to use during local development](./authentication-local-development-service-principal.md) which can be scoped to have only the access needed by the app.

 ## 1 - Create Azure AD group for local development